6 Best Pickleball Paddles for Beginners

 Nomex

 Next up is Nomex, which has a very particular feel to it.
-This core type starts as a soft cardboard-like material shaped in a honeycomb arrangement, but it becomes rock-hard after being dipped in resin.
+This core type starts as a soft cardboard-like material shaped in a honeycomb arrangement but becomes rock-hard after being dipped in resin.
 Unsurprisingly, paddles with Nomex cores feel rock hard and produce a loud cracking side when you strike the ball.
 This can be a bit of a nuisance if you are in a quiet area, so be aware of this fact.
-Nomex excels in the speed department, so if you want the best pickleball paddle for speed this is the core you should select.
+Nomex excels in the speed department, so if you want the best pickleball paddle for speed, this is the core you should select.
 However, as beginners lack control and technique, it is generally not a core we recommend.

 Polymer